-(These are the curriculum expressions that are the backbone for Shane Doyle’s teaching unit, “Tribal Oral Traditions and Languages in the Plains Region of the Lewis and Clark Trail.”)
+(These are the curriculum expressions that are the backbone for Shane Doyle’s curricular unit, “Tribal Oral Traditions and Languages in the Plains Region of the Lewis and Clark Trail.”)

 The goal for this curriculum is that students will come away with an understanding that: